bunyk/blog/content/posts/testcontainers_go.md

 It executes when database itself has problems (or our query has errors).
 Such cases probably could be better covered with mocked DB (or not covered at all).

 ## Conclusion
 So we saw that tests found a bug in SQL code itself.
-If we had just unittests that tested logic in Go code and mocked database, this bug would not have been detected.
+If we had just unit-tests that tested logic in Go code and mocked database, this bug would not have been detected.
 Yes, in simple example like this query could have been tested manually.
 But imagine how many bugs are hiding when you build your query dynamically?

-I have seen assertions made about final text of SQL query, but that is very brittle way to write testcases.
-You don't know if your query will work, and on every logic change you need to change most of your testcases.
+I have seen assertions made about final text of SQL query, but that is very brittle way to write test-cases.
+You don't know if your query will work, and on every logic change you need to change most of your test-cases.

 Downside of writing automated tests like this are that they are waaaay slower than normal ones.
 Like you could go make a tea while they run, especially when you create multiple test databases.
 But still faster than manual, once you wrote them.

 So such integration testing stands in the middle between manual and unit tests.
-It's slower than unittests, but faster than humans.
-It potentially finds more bugs than unittesting.
+It's slower than unit-tests, but faster than humans.
+It potentially finds more bugs than unit-testing.
 But as any other kind of testing proves only that bugs exist, not that there are no bugs at all.